binarybucks/homA/README.md

 You can also file bugs or feature requests in our [issue tracker](https://github.com/binarybucks/homA/issues)

 ### License
-HomA is currently licensed under the GPL3 license
+If not stated otherwise explicitly, any code in this repository is licensed under the GPL v3 license.